 Autoimmune conditions have similar characteristics.
 They are all serious chronic conditions with an underlying problem in the immune system.
 The symptoms of many autoimmune diseases that I personally see in clinical practice or that I think are probably the most common ones are:

-- Fatigue, cold intolerance, weight gain
+- Feeling tired or fatigue, cold intolerance, weight gain

 - Joint or muscle pain or weakness

 - Weight loss, insomnia, heat intolerance, or rapid heartbeat